ollls/zio-tls-http/README.md

 # Update history.

+* HttpClient on ZStream, file streaming, data streaming with chunked encoding support in and out.

 * DEV is 1.2-m1, everything now on ZStream, chunked encoding in/out support.
 ZStream conversion for http client is coming.
   All the documentation for 1.2 with ZIO streams is outdated now, this will be fixed.